hartwigmedical/pipeline5/README.md

 #### 3.1.1 Operational Terminology

-To facilitate the rest of this discussion it is useful to define some terms for the rest of the guide:
+These terms will be used for the rest of the operational guide:

 - A *sample* is the all data from a physical tissue sample for a patient
 - A *set* is all of the data available for a particular patient, the metadata that is needed to associate the constituent samples to one another, and the execution of the pipeline for that set
 - A *run* is an invocation of the pipeline against a particular sample of a set, in a given mode
 - A *stage* is a part of a run which executes on either its own DataProc cluster or virtual machine in GCP
+- The *project* in GCP is the mechanism we use to keep development separate from production.
+While all the developers and probably some operators have access to the development project, the production project is limited to operators.

+#### 3.1.2 Service Accounts

+GCP access can be managed in multiple ways but we are using [service accounts](https://cloud.google.com/compute/docs/access/service-accounts) to avoid maintenance and security overheads.
+Operationally once a user with adequate privileges has downloaded a JSON file containing the key from the GCP console, that file can be passed to the pipeline application on the command line and no further configuration should be necessary for the pipeline application to do its work.

 ### 3.2 Storage Buckets

-Before we continue this discussion: GCS makes a bucket seem more like a filesystem (or parent directory), with folders (or directories) and files, than some of the other cloud storage products out there.
+GCS makes a bucket seem more like a filesystem (or parent directory), with folders (or directories) and files, than some of the other cloud storage products out there.
 Here we'll treat buckets as cloud-backed filesystems.

 There are two sorts of buckets that are created when a run happens.
 Runtime buckets contain in-flight data that is required during the run's duration, while output buckets contain the finished results for one or many runs.

+Two other buckets are also involved in Pv5 runs: a "tools" bucket which stores the software that is used to generate a disk image for our VMs, and a "resources" bucket which holds data required by the runs.

 #### 3.2.1 Runtime Buckets

 As the runs of a set are executing, the pipeline creates buckets to hold the input and output of the stages of the runs.
 From an operational perspective the pipeline may be thought of as a series of operations, with the outputs from earlier stages becoming the inputs for later ones.
-Each stage in a run will get a folder, and inside that folder there will be:
+Each stage in a run will get a diretory which will contain:

 - Input data, which comes from previous stages' outputs or as input to the pipeline;
 - Results, which will be used as input to later stages or as final output of the pipeline;